2 Samuel 10: Analysis

-At the center of the chapter, Joab, David's commander, prayed for divine assistance: "may the Lord do what seems good to him" (verse 12) and God heard his prayer, confirming that God helps David (and his army) "wherever he went" (2 Samuel 8:6, 14).
+At the center of the chapter, Joab, David's commander, prayed for divine assistance: "may the do what seems good to him" (verse 12), and God heard his prayer, confirming that God would help David (and his army) "wherever he went".

 Humiliation of David's envoys by the Ammonites (10:1–5)

-The section begins with a Hebrew clause "wayehî ’a-ḥă-rê-ḵên", "and-happened after this" ("after this" or "and it came to pass"), indicating an indeterminate period of time since the events of the last chapter.
-(Note: The clause "wayehî ’a-ḥă-rê-ḵên", "and-happened after this", occurs 10 times in the Hebrew Bible, six times in the Books of Samuel (1 Samuel 24:5; 2 Samuel 2:1; 8:1; 10:1; 13:1; 21:18) and twice in the parallel passages in the Books of Chronicles (1 Chronicles 18:1; 19:1), with twice in the Book of Judges) The death of Nahash the king of the Ammonites, an ally of David, prompted David to send a mourning delegate to pay his respects and to maintain a good relationship with Hanun, Nahash's son and successor, but Hanun who suspected David's motives, humiliated the envoys.

-It was not uncommon in the region that during the transition of power a neighboring kingdom would attack an inexperienced king, just as the Philistines tried to attack David upon his anointing in Hebron (2 Samuel 2:1), or the Moabites rebelled against Ahaziah the new king of Israel, when Ahab, his father, was dead (2 Kings 1:1; 3:5).
+The section begins with the clause, "and it was after this" (וַיְהִי אַחֲרֵי־כֵן), indicating an indeterminate period of time since the events of the last chapter.
+(Note: The clause "wayehî ’a-ḥă-rê-ḵên", "and-happened after this", occurs 10 times in the Hebrew Bible, six times in the Books of Samuel (1 Samuel 24:5; 2 Samuel 2:1; 8:1; 10:1; 13:1; 21:18) and twice in the parallel passages in the Books of Chronicles (1 Chronicles 18:1; 19:1), with twice in the Book of Judges) The death of Nahash of Ammon, the king of the Ammonites and an ally of David, led David to send a mourning envoy to pay his respects and to maintain good relations with Hanun, Nahash's son and successor.
+However, Hanun, who suspected David's motives, humiliated the envoys.
+It was common in ancient Near East that, during a transition of power, a neighboring kingdom would attack an inexperienced king—just as the Philistines tried to attack David upon his anointing in Hebron (2 Samuel 2:1), or when the Moabites rebelled against Ahaziah, the king of Israel who ascended the throne after Ahab, his father, died (2 Kings 1:1 and 3:5).

-The structure of this section is as follows: